15 Little White Lies Everyone Is Guilty of Telling Every Day

 “Just one more episode”

 It’s not your fault that autoplay started the next two after that “one last” episode, right?
 Sorry, but you should start learning to just say “no.” A University of Michigan study found that young adults who binge-watched TV had worse sleep quality and were more likely to be fatigued than those who stuck with just an episode or two.
-The American Academy of Sleep Medicine recommends deciding ahead of time what your stopping point will be, and taking a break after each episode (even if you aren’t done watching) to escape the downward spiral of auto-play.
+The American Academy of Sleep Medicine recommends deciding ahead of time what your stopping point will be and taking a break after each episode (even if you aren’t done watching) to escape the downward spiral of auto-play.

 “I don’t want the last cookie.
 You have it!”

 …you say, barely concealing your look of longing.
-Of course, sometimes this comes from caring about someone else’s happiness over your own.
+Of course, sometimes these types of white lies comes from caring about someone else’s happiness over your own.
 Caliente Joe Coffee Co. owner Mike Clouse writes that letting his wife have the last cookie is one of his keys to a successful marriage.
-“I enjoy watching her have the last cookie far more than the cookie will taste if I eat it myself,” he writes for huffingtonpost.com.
+“I enjoy watching her have the last cookie far more than the cookie will taste if I eat it myself,” he writes for HuffPost.
 “It’s a simple gesture that says a lot to the person you love.”
 For those of us who aren’t as big of a person and would rather be a little selfish, swiping that last cookie can be a power move.
 Psychologist Dacher Keltner, PhD, has a classic “Cookie Monster study” that when groups of three were given four cookies, the last cookie went uneaten for a bit—but eventually went to the groups’ randomly chosen leaders.
 Your call if dessert time calls for a loving partner or a cutthroat leader.

 “It wasn’t my fault”